zdai257/WALI-HRI/README.md

 ### Pre-requisites

-To reproduce synchronised recorder and environment for running Pupil eye tracker
+To reproduce the dataset pre-processor, data loader, and training pipeline

 ```bash
 # Install System Requirements with Conda
 conda create --name <env_name> --file requirements.txt
 ```

-If only to use the dataset, you do not need to recreate the environment.
+If only to download the dataset, you do not need to recreate the environment.

 ### Usage